The-Unknown-Minecraft/The-Unknown-Server/README.md

 ## Setting up the server

 We use Docker to run the server in a container.
-We also compile the server and most plugins from source.
-Some people may find it easier to run the server without installing Docker and compiling stuff.
+Some people may find it easier to run the server without installing Docker.
 You will then have to install some additional programs.
 If you use Docker, you only have to install Docker.

 ### Production